 “Turning point at Chernobyl”, Japan Times (21 April 2006)

 On the international scene Gorbachev aspired to end the arms race as he said:

-In 1991 conservative military forces attempted a coup where the life of Gorbachev was in serious jeopardy.
-The Coup eventually failed but on returning to Moscow political power and shifted from the Politburo to modernisers such as Yeltsin.
+In 1991 conservative military forces attempted a coup to overthrow Gorbachev to save the Soviet Union and Communist system.
+The life of Gorbachev was in serious jeopardy.
+The Coup eventually failed but on returning to Moscow, political power had shifted from the Politburo to modernisers such as Yeltsin.
 Gorbachev resigned and never made a successful return to Russian politics.

 Famous Russians – Including famous royals, politicians, scientists, composers, authors and sportsmen.

 People who changed the world.
 Famous people who changed the course of history.

 People who promoted world peace – People who have made a great contribution to creating a more peaceful world.